26.2 - the marathon: Home

 If you are trying to qualify for Boston, then your qualifying time should be at the upper end of your target range times.

-Use the Boston Marathon Qualifying times as a benchmark
+Use the Boston Marathon Qualifying times as your benchmark

 The Boston times are based on your age, and assume you have a good base of running experience.
 I would say three years or more.
 You can use the time as a basis for determining your own goal.